 Students will learn about the communication, information, and media aspects of health-related policies and practices.
 Classes will explore the critical systems and interactions that support wellness in interpersonal, community, organizational, and public settings.

 Students will receive instruction in the development of health-related communication and the effective use of media and information in patient-provider interactions; goals and strategies of health care promotion; relationships, roles, situations, and social structures in the context of health maintenance; designing and leading organizational and informational structures to manage health provision; applications for disease prevention and crisis communication preparedness; health advocacy; and creation, storage, retrieval, and management of information resources in the service of the health professions.

-The degree will provide students with the skills needed to contribute to the evolution and development of healthcare campaigns and interventions.
-As well as developing, organizing, coordinating, managing, and delivering high-quality healthcare programs.
+The degree will provide students will the skills needed to develop, organize, coordinate, manage, and deliver high-quality healthcare programs.
+Additionally, students will learn how to contribute to the evolution and development of healthcare campaigns and interventions.

 Graduates will be prepared to launch careers in a hospital or medical practices, non-profit advocacy or voluntary organizations; educational institutions; health-related advertising, public relations, marketing, or consulting agencies; federal government; or state and local government.

 Students who successfully complete the program will be prepared to:

 - Design, implement and evaluate health communication strategies and programs